 [I]t is to be noted that it is common to name a droll fellow, regarded as typical of his country, after some favorite article of food, as E[nglish] Jack-pudding, G[erman] Hanswurst ("Jack Sausage"), F[rench] Jean Farine ("Jack Flour").
 [Century Dictionary, 1902, entry for "macaroni"]

-It originally seems to have been applied insultingly to the Dutch, especially freebooters, before they turned around and slapped it on the English.
-A less-likely theory is that it represents some southern New England Algonquian language mangling of English.
+Originally it seems to have been applied insultingly to the Dutch, especially freebooters, before they turned around and slapped it on the English.
+A less-likely theory (attested by 1832) is that it represents some southern New England Algonquian language mangling of English.
 In English a term of contempt (1750s) before its use as a general term for "native of New England" (1765); during the American Revolution it became a disparaging British word for all American native or inhabitants.
+Contrasted with southerner by 1828.
 Shortened form Yank in reference to "an American" first recorded 1778.

 The rule observed in this country is, that the man who receives that name [Yankee] must come from some part north of him who gives it.
 To compensate us for giving each other nicknames, John Bull "lumps us all together," and calls us all Yankees. ["Who is a Yankee?"
 Massachusetts Spy, June 6, 1827]